Home / FAQ

 The GroundUp Framework is Vitagri's 7-component measurement and verification system for nutrient-dense food production.
 It covers soil health metrics, crop nutritional testing, farming practice standards, third-party verification, and certification pathways — providing a credible basis for premium pricing and policy incentives.
 Read more on the Framework page.

 The framework is in active development.
-The Growing Health white paper establishes the evidence base and outlines the framework components.
+The Growing Health Report establishes the evidence base and outlines the framework components.
 We are currently building out the measurement protocols, verification systems, and pilot farm programme.
 If you want to be involved in the early stages, contact us.

 We are looking for farming businesses interested in trialling the GroundUp Framework and exploring how nutrient-dense production can command a price premium.
 Pilot participation involves soil testing, crop nutritional assessment, and practice documentation — with the goal of demonstrating measurable value to buyers.
 Get in touch to discuss.